A Note on Calculating Text Entry SpeedI. Scott MacKenzie

 Toronto, Ontario, Canada M3J 1P3

-BackgroundBecause of the speed-accuracy tradeoff, evaluations of human performance in text entry tasks must attend to both the speed of entry and the accompanying errors.
-This research note presents issues pertaining to the calculation of entry speed.
+BackgroundDue to the speed-accuracy tradeoff, evaluations of human performance in text entry tasks must attend to both the speed of entry and the accompanying errors.
+This research note is about the calculation of entry speed.

 Characters Per Second